usc-isi-i2/logical-fallacy-identification/fallacy_classification/scripts/README.md

     * GlyphOrderAndAliasDB is applied

 `-mn`: name of the model
     * Usually its roberta-base

 `-mp`:path to the trained model

 `-tk`: name of the tokenizer
     * Usually its roberta-base

 `-ia`: input attribute name
     * Input text attribute field.
     * Could be either among 'source_article' (sentence), 'clean_prompt' (sentence + prompt), 'cleaner_prompt' (prompt) depending on which input the model has been trained over.

 `-ta`: target attribute name
     * Usually, this is the numerical label value assigned to the classes that are being classified.
     * Its the 'label' field in the dataset ( for binary classification for the fine-grained classifier) or the 'mapped_label' (as in the coarse-grained classifier)

 `-cl`: the class attribute name
     * This is the name of the attribute that constitutes to the string value of the classes of fallacy
     * Its the 'updated_label' ( for binary classification) or the 'broad_class' for the (coarse-grained classifier)

  `-d`: the CUDA device number to mount the loaded model onto.

  `-op`: The number of prediction classes that are being dealt with in classification.
      * Its is 2 for fine-grained classification and 3 for the coarse-grained classification

-  `-r`: release mode
-    * subroutinization turned on
-    * strict error-reporting
-    * GlyphOrderAndAliasDB is applied